Note

 axes[1][1].set_axis_off()

-edges.plot(ax=axes[2][0], column='heights', legend=True, cmap='Reds')
+edges.plot(ax=axes[2][0], column="height", legend=True, cmap="Reds")

-buildings.plot(ax=axes[2][0], color='lightgrey')
+buildings.plot(ax=axes[2][0], color="lightgrey")

-edges.plot(ax=axes[2][1], column='heights_deviations', legend=True)
+edges.plot(ax=axes[2][1], column="height_deviation", legend=True)

-buildings.plot(ax=axes[2][1], color='lightgrey')
+buildings.plot(ax=axes[2][1], color="lightgrey")

 axes[2][0].set_axis_off()